datavistics/datavistics.github.io/content/posts/arabic-rag-4.md

 # Set up TEI
-There are 2 ways you can go about running [TEI](https://github.com/huggingface/text-embeddings-inference#docker), locally or with [Inference Endpoints](https://huggingface.co/inference-endpoints).
+There are 2 ways you can go about running [TEI](https://github.com/huggingface/text-embeddings-inference#docker), locally or with [🤗 Inference Endpoints](https://huggingface.co/inference-endpoints).
 Given not everyone will want to use [Inference Endpoints](https://huggingface.co/inference-endpoints) as it is paid I have instructions on how to do this locally to be more inclusive!